Skip to content

 // Throw — control flow stops here

-ctx.diagnostics.logger is loosely typed — it covers an unbounded set of registered codes, beyond what TypeScript can narrow.
-For autocompletion on your plugin's specific codes, keep a typed reference returned from createLogger:
+ctx.diagnostics.logger is a loosely typed proxy — it covers an unbounded set of registered codes, beyond what TypeScript can narrow.
+For autocompletion on your plugin's specific codes, keep a reference to the typed handle returned by defineDiagnostics():

 const myDiagnostics = ctx.diagnostics.defineDiagnostics({